What is dehydration?

 How is dehydration treated?

 Prevention is really the most important treatment for dehydration.
-Drinking plenty of fluids such as water, clear broths, frozen water or ice pops, or sports dno caffrinks (such as Gatorade). should be a good way to treat and prevent dehydration.
+Drinking plenty of fluids such as water, clear broths, frozen water or ice pops, or sports drinksno caffrinks (such as Gatorade). should be a good way to treat and prevent dehydration.
 If you are dehydrated, avoid fluids containing caffeine like coffee, tea, and sodas.
 Sometimes dehydration needs to be treated with the appropriate medications to stop diarrhea, vomiting and anti-fever medications.
 Stay hydrated to avoid dehydration.